Physio Facts - Osseointegration - The Journey and What Rehab Entails

 - You then spend 6 weeks on elbow crutches following a set timetable of walking and standing time.
 During this time, you will come back into clinic every other weeks for check-ups.After your 6 weeks on crutches you then spend 4 hours a day over 5 days to move onto walking with one stick, upgrade your exercises and focus on gait re-education.

 - A further 6 weeks is spent using one stick until you spend another 5 days with your Physio to go to full weight bearing and really test out your walking skills over various terrain and surfaces.

 After your full weight bearing week you are free to walk as much as you wish, however, one of the common after effects of osseo surgery at this stage is discomfort around the implant where the muscle is attached to the bone.
 This usually surfaces around the 3 months post-op mark and is due to the muscles having to start working again to move your leg and the attachment to the bone being stretched.
 This is usually managed with continuing exercise, stretching the muscles and steroid injections.

 Osseo patients report to have more sensation and awareness of the surface underneath their feet, have exceptional control of their prosthesis and enjoy the freedom it allows them to have without a socket.
-We will be with you every step of the way to guide your osseo rehab journey and the online osseo group resources are a great form of support.
-If you are thinking of osseo please feel free to contact our clinic for more information to discuss whether it is the right option for you.
+We will be with you every step of the way to guide you through your rehab journey and the online group resources are a great form of support.